GameFoundry/bsf/Documentation/Manuals/Native/materials.md

 # Rendering with material {#materials_d}
 From the simulation thread you cannot use material to render manually (you must instead use GPU programs and states manually as described by the [render API](@ref renderAPI) manual).
 You are instead expected to set the material on a @ref BansheeEngine::Renderable "Renderable" object which will then be used for rendering automatically.
 Read the [renderer](@ref renderer) manual for more information.

 Core thread gives you more flexibility and you can use @ref BansheeEngine::RendererUtility::setPass "RendererUtility::setPass" to bind a specific pass from a material to the pipeline, and @ref BansheeEngine::RendererUtility::setPassParams "RendererUtility::setPassParams" to bind material parameters for a specific pass.

+In order to retrieve a set of per-program @ref BansheeEngine::RendererUtility::GpuParams "GpuParams" that can be used for binding directly to the pipeline, call @ref BansheeEngine::Material::createParamsSet "Material::createParamsSet", followed by @ref BansheeEngine::Material::updateParamsSet "Material::updateParamsSet".
+You are required to call @ref BansheeEngine::Material::updateParamsSet "Material::updateParamsSet" whenever material parameters change, in order to transfer the new data to @ref BansheeEngine::RendererUtility::GpuParams "GpuParams".

-You can follow these calls with draw calls as described in the [render API](@ref renderAPI) manual to render objects manually.
+After pass and pass parameters are bound you can follow them with draw calls as described in the [render API](@ref renderAPI) manual to render objects manually.

 # Saving/loading {#materials_e}
 A material is a @ref BansheeEngine::Resource "Resource" and can be saved/loaded like any other.
 See the [resource](@ref resources) manual.